ZacharyBournand/ZacharyBournand/README.md

 * From January to July 2023, I collaborated with 3 team members to build a <a href="https://github.com/ZacharyBournand/crave-finder" target="_blank">restaurant finder web application</a> in Angular and Go that enables users to search for a restaurant by inputting its name or a dish in a given city and to rate its dishes.

-* From August to December 2024, I collaborated with 4 teammates to build and deploy a research collaboration web application in React and Go that enables researchers to collaborate and search for funding opportunities.
+* From August to December 2024, I collaborated with 4 teammates to build and deploy a <a href="https://github.com/ysheliakin/pallass" target="_blank">research collaboration web application</a> in React and Go that enables researchers to collaborate and search for funding opportunities.

 I am currently a Computer Science student at the University of Florida in my senior year of college.
 I want to pursue this career path because it allows me to be creative, and I get to continuously improve myself through the challenges I face.